Marcoswodbarros/RocketShoes/README.md

 ### What I learned

-While I was doing this project I was able to remember and improve my SCSS skills.
+While I was doing this project I was able to remember and improve my SCSS and also JavaScript skills.

 ### Continued development

-To my next projects, I will try to find a way to exercise my Bootstrap, SCSS and JS skills.
+To my next project, I will try to find a way to keep exercising my SCSS and JS skills.

 ## Author